1 INTRODUCTION AND OVERVIEW

 This is anonymous statistical data and no attempt will be made to identify users.
 We use this data to evaluate our website and to improve the content we display to you.

 We may use Google AdWords, Facebook Pixel and other third-party vendor remarketing tools to advertise trigger ads across the internet.
-AdWords (and other vendors) remarketing will display relevant ads tailored to you based on what parts of the Applied website you have viewed by placing a cookie on your machine and/or use Facebook Pixel or Google Tag Manager technology (using your internet browser).
+AdWords (and other vendors) remarketing will display relevant ads tailored to you based on what parts of the Academy website you have viewed by placing a cookie on your machine and/or use Facebook Pixel or Google Tag Manager technology (using your internet browser).

 This cookie does not in any way identify you or give access to your computer.
 The cookie or similar technology is used to say: “This person visited this page, so show them ads relating to that page.”
 Google AdWords (or other third-party vendor) remarketing allows us to tailor our marketing to better suit your needs and only display ads that are relevant to you.